MikeLippincott/ZedProfiler/CONTRIBUTING.md

 ```

 the coverage badge will be automatically updated as part of the workflow.
-If you want to update the covererage then just run:
+If you want to update the coverage, run:

 ```
 just coverage